• Skip to primary navigation

 Jump to Recipe

-This easy Strawberry Rhubarb Pie recipe starts with a refrigerated rolled-up pie crust.
+This easy Strawberry Rhubarb Pie recipe is simple to prep in about 20 minutes before baking thanks to using store-bought pie crust.
 The tart and tangy rhubarb compliments the sweet and juicy fresh strawberries in this spring and summertime fruit pie.
-I have two shortcuts for you in this recipe!

 Strawberry Rhubarb Pie with scoop of vanilla ice cream on a stack of white plates and two forks.